Kivlin Lab

 (Laboratory Technicians) Mo Tate, Ruth Simberloff, Jackson Turner, Marissa Huber

-(Undergraduates) Taylor Baxter, Keilah Carter, Xavier Essington, Rosy Harpe, Chris Hussey, Caleb Keoho, Nicholas Kiss, Bradnt Tate, Mo Tate, Steven Thomas, Jackson Turner, Preston Youn
+(Undergraduates) Kate Loveday, Taylor Baxter, Keilah Carter, Xavier Essington, Rosy Harpe, Chris Hussey, Caleb Keoho, Nicholas Kiss, Bradnt Tate, Mo Tate, Steven Thomas, Jackson Turner, Preston Youn

 * Undergraduate student, † Graduate student, ‡ Postdoctoral Researcher